harjot-oberai/VectorMaster/AnimationExamples/ClipPathAnimation.md

 <div align="center"><img src="/screens/clip_path_img_1.png"/></div>

 # Flow
-To achieve the desired animation we need to have steps :
+The desired animation is made up of 4 steps :
 1. Slide the clip-path down.
 2. Rotate `hourglass_frame` and `fill_outlines` group by 180 degrees.
 3. Slide the clip-path up (since the groups are rotated we need to move the clip-path up).